-There’s no exception for business credit cards
+Are there exceptions for business credit cards

 The rule, which is one you may or may not see spelled out in your card’s terms and conditions, applies to transfers involving both personal and business credit cards.

-So, for example, if you have a balance on a Chase Ink Business Unlimited Credit Card, you wouldn’t be able to transfer that amount to another Chase card.
+So, for example, if you have a balance on a Chase Ink Business Unlimited® Credit Card, you wouldn’t be able to transfer that amount to another Chase card.
 But you could still transfer a business credit card balance to another business card at a different bank.
 You could also opt to transfer the balance to a personal card at another bank.

 You could try working around the rules by transferring a balance to a card at a different bank, then transferring it back to your current bank.
-But the downside there is twofold: your credit score gets dinged with each new inquiry and you pay double the balance transfer fees.
+But the downside there is twofold: Your credit score gets dinged with each new inquiry and you pay double the balance transfer fees.

-Shop around for other balance transfer offers
+Shop for other balance transfer offers

 It’s disappointing to come across a 0% balance transfer promotion that you can’t qualify for because it’s issued by your current bank.
 That’s when you have to look around to see what else is available.